 For the first time this European Elite Championship took place in Latvia.
 Janis Silins, the father of Latvian BMX, did a great job together with his people who did organize and run the event.
 All the top riders were there, pity that only around 250 entries were registered overall.
 The track was just great, the atmosphere fantastic as well as the hospitality of the Latvian hosts.
 Overall organization was good and could be an example for many others in Europe.
-A less positive point is that Valmiera is that far away from the rest of Europe.
+A less positive point is that Valmiera is far away from the rest of Europe (an around 2400 km ride by car from Holland to Latvia).
 The riders that did go there, will have much more respect for the Latvian riders coming to all the Elite events in Western Europe.
 2 till 2 ½ thousand km to travel one way, is for sure a lot!
 Respect Latvian BMX riders.

 July 7th.
 National BMX event in Weiterstadt - Germany in combination with the 7th.
 Veteranen Cup of Old Skool BMX’ers.

 July 12-14th.
 The 2001 UEC European BMX Championship & Challenge took place in Esselbach - Germany.